RimuEirnarn/RimuEirnarn/README.md

 RimuEirnarn/ArchaentNakasaki is a young person that learns to code and write.
 They like games and certain animes.

-As they're wandering outside, they shall back with bliss.

 **Note**: I'm a first-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.

 ### Language Preferred

-My native languge is Indonesian but I can use English!
+My native language is Indonesian but I can use English!
 Feel free to contact me using either of these languages

-For programming language, i prefer using Python.
-Expect of oddity when i code.
+For programming language, I prefer using Python.
+Expect oddity when I code.

 ### Preference/About and Social Media

 I live in my chaotic fantasy realm[^1].
 I know my surroundings so I live in both worlds.
-Either way, I'm active in my life without many intervention of other people.
+Either way, I'm active in my life without any intervention from other people.
 I had school to do but it isn't too rough for now.

 In that sense, I am on discord (\@rimueirnarn), instagram ([\@RimuEirnarn](https://instagram.com/RimuEirnarn)), and twitter ([\@RimuEirnarn](https://twitter.com/RimuEirnarn))